-Packed with the nutrition and fiber of oatmeal, these muffins taste like a fresh-baked oatmeal cookie, redolent with the flavors of brown sugar, cinnamon, and raisins.
-They're fantastic with coffee or tea, and they'll help curb your appetite between meals.
+Packed with the nutrition and fiber of whole grain oats, these muffins taste like fresh-baked oatmeal cookies, redolent with the flavors of brown sugar, cinnamon, and raisins.
+They're fantastic with coffee or tea; and, because of the oats in the mix, they can help curb your appetite between meals.

 Learn about the differences between these two types of oats in my full post.
-Just scroll down or on the "read more" link below, and may you always...
+Just scroll down or on the "read more" link here or below, and may you always...

 Eat with joy!